project-zot/project-zot.github.io/docs/articles/scaleout.md

 For easy scaling of instances (replicas), the following conditions must be met:

 - All zot replicas must be running zot release v2.1.0 (or later) with identical configurations.
-- All zot replicas in the cluster use remote storage at a single shared S3 backend.
+- All zot replicas in the cluster use remote storage and a single shared S3 backend.
 There is no local caching in the zot replicas.
 - Each zot replica in the cluster has its own IP address, but all replicas use the same port number.